betaflight/betaflight/docs/Board - CJMCU.md

  * Click "Flash Firmware"
  * You should see "Programming: SUCCESSFUL" in the log box
  * Click "Connect" -> This should open the "Initial Setup" tab and you should see sensor data from the quad shown
- * Unplug the quad and solder across the 2 "BOOT0" pins - This prevents the board from going into bootloader mode on next boot, if anything goes wrong, simply unsolder these pins and the bootloader will start, allowing you to reflash.
+ * Unplug the quad and short the 2 "BOOT0" pins.
+Revision 1 boards require this to be soldered, revision 2 boards can connect the included jumper to the two pre-soldered pins - This prevents the board from going into bootloader mode on next boot, if anything goes wrong, simply disconnect these two pins and the bootloader will start, allowing you to reflash.
 You cannot overwrite the bootloader.

 # Charging